The Best Homemade Spaghetti Sauce Recipe

 Homemade Spaghetti Sauce Recipe

 This easy, one-pot meaty spaghetti sauce recipe is packed with familiar flavors of Sunday night dinners.
 It’s loaded with tender ground beef, hearty canned tomatoes, and fresh and dried herbs.
-The best part is it all simmers together in one pot which makes this meal totally doable, even on a busy weeknight!

 - Prep Time: 15 minutes